filswan/swan-doc/development-resource/filswan-api.md

 ---
 description: >-
-  This is a Postman Collection for the FilSwan API v2 endpoints.
+  This is a Postman Collection for the Swan API v2 endpoints.
 The page below describes different components of our API offering.
 ---

-# FilSwan API
+# Swan API

 ## Authorization